 Imagine what it would be like to enjoy Sunday brunch seven days a week.
 Well, that is precisely what happens with a traditional Turkish breakfast.
-Let me sure to you a bit of my story about why I learned to embrace brunch.
+Let me share with you a bit of my story about why I learned to embrace brunch.

 Breakfast was never my thing growing up.
 I have never been a morning person and learned at an early age that I could sneak in an additional hour of sleep if I skipped breakfast.